melrojohnn/jira_api_field_highlighter/CONTRIBUTING.md

-# Contribuindo
+# Contributing

-1. Crie branch a partir de develop.
+1. Create a feature branch from `develop`.
-2. Abra PR para develop.
+2. Open a Pull Request targeting `develop`.
-3. Releases são tagueadas e mescladas em main.
+3. Releases are tagged and merged into `main`.